Earth sparkled in the sunlight, a blue and white ball gliding through space in the orbit determined millennia ago.

 First the team needed to understand the degree of evolution.
 From what could be determined so far, this was a primitive planet.
 There were no space ships arriving or leaving, although there was a strange looking building orbiting the planet.
 Primitive weapons had been detected, mostly in isolated areas of the planet.
 Clearly these would need to be subdued first.

 Rosna stared down at this blue and white ball.
 It looked so peaceful from her vantage point, yet the sounds, the sounds told a different story.
 So sad.
 It was the standard practice of the Elengia to peacefully co-habit with the natives of the planets they colonised.
 To share the technology, solve any problems they found and gently enhance the lives of the natives.
 So far, this planet was sounding like a disaster.

 Rosna considered turning the ship around and leaving this rabble to their own destructive devices.
 But there was water on this planet and the Elengia needed water.
 Planets with such water supplies were few and far between in the universe and there were no others in this solar system.

 Rosna turned to Palenda, reaching out to touch his dome with her leftmost tendril.
 Their minds joined and he heard her concern.
-He send her soothing rhythms to calm her thoughts.
+He sent her soothing rhythms to calm her thoughts.

 “We don’t take planets by force.
 It is not our way.”